SyberryAcademy/Academy-Rules-and-Requirements/Technical-Interview-Requirements.md

 To the algorithms-task folder add `solution.[extension]` file.
 This file must contain the solution to the given task.
 Please note: your file `MUST` contain a `solution()` function.
 You may write as many functions as you want to solve the task, but we will check only this function.
 If the `solution()` function does not work, your task is considered as failed. <br>

+Please be careful with pushing to `specialization-task` folder.
+Don't push into our repository!<br>

 To specialization-task folder clone the repository with the specialization task (we'll send you an invite during the interview). <br>

 Your last commit must have a comment 'Final commit' and must be no later than 2h 30minutes after interview starts.

-Please send us an email when finished (to s.vasilieva@syberry.com or academy@syberry.com).
+Please send us an email when finished (to s.vasilieva@syberry.com).

 We promise to grade your solution within 5 working days starting the day of your interview.